 If you have already made up your mind about what to do in such a situation – through preparation – you can spring into action (run, hide), and those seconds may keep you alive.
 There’s a theory and deep research behind this method.
 If you want to know more look up the OODA Loop (Observe, Orient, Decide, Act) that is credited to master military strategist John Boyd – starting with this great article, then follow the links.

-One day soon checking for exits, listening for sounds, observing unusual behaviour and having a plan of action will be just as instinctive.
+One day soon checking for exits, listening for sounds, observing unusual behavior and having a plan of action will be just as instinctive.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.